Report: Hornets Sign, Waive LiAngelo for G League Rights

 Two Ball brothers briefly came together in Charlotte, but less than 20 hours later, the reunion is over.

-The Hornets announced they waived LiAngelo Ball, brother of young Charlotte star LaMelo, less than a day after announcing they signed him to a non-guaranteed contract.
+The Hornets announced they waived LiAngelo Ball, brother of young Charlotte star LaMelo, less than a day after announcing they signed him to a nonguaranteed contract.
 The move, which ESPN reported was expected, paves a way for Ball to potentially join the franchise's G League team, the Greensboro Swarm.

 The Charlotte Observer was the first to report the potential move to retain Ball's G League rights.